Poetry of the Spirit & Gallery

 True patriots, lovers of liberty, insist morally bankrupt US warriors are held responsible for torture and wars abandoning our ideal of nonintervention.
 The world knows they violated international law.
 They are traitors to the republic for which we stand.
 We will be derelict in our duties to maintain an in fact, free republic if we don't insist on it.

-Is Obama an American lover or warrior?
+Is Trump an American lover or warrior?
 Will he continue the warring policies and try to sell it as a changeling, Obamanation of America?
 But we know that is not our real true America.
 Our founders' vision of self-government, of an America free of big government oppression and tyranny, is the one true patriots still hold dear.
 The Bible says, "without a vision the people parish."
 We are standing on these promises.
 Join the Easy Revolution!

 A 3rd party or real choice for real change would just complicate things for the money and power mad financiers that actually are the corrupt powers that be in ours and several other countries.
 For instance, Chavez rejected the policies of the International Monetary Fund (IMF), the World Bank, the World Trade Organization (WTO), and the U.S. Treasury department.
 He and Venezuela are financially able to do so, making him extremely unpopular with Washington and the global interests they push.

-Obama doesn't want to look back because he continues the status quo with small change.
+Trump doesn't want to look back because he continues the status quo with small change.
 Considering the shocking torture and contemptible official lawlessness exposed throughout the war on terror; it has become a horrifying shame, an atrocious dishonor, too ghastly to be ignored.

 Empirical statistical evidence strongly shows that a republic leads to less internal violence and democide.
 Democide is a term coined by political scientist R. J. Rummel in his book, DEATH by GOVERNMENT to describe "the murder of any person or people by a government, including genocide, politicide and mass murder."